This user has not added any information to their profile yet.

 In this expedition, students will begin with focusing on the past and present.
 They will compare their life to those of children in the past.
 Students will then study art and music from around the world, comparing and contrasting them to other cultures as well as their own.
 Throughout the expedition, the students will be exposed to various songs and arts from different countries to discover how children from around the world express themselves.

-I am a Colorado native that absolutely loves everything that Colorado has to offer.
-I graduated from the University of Northern Colorado, Greeley, with a Bachelor’s of Arts degree in Elementary Education, and just recently completed my Reading Teacher Master's Program from Adams State University.
-I absolutely love teaching at PPSEL, and being a part of such an amazing staff and community!
+I am a Colorado native that loves everything that Colorado has to offer.
+I graduated from the University of Northern Colorado, Greeley, with a Bachelor’s of Arts degree in Elementary Education.
+I then went on to complete my Reading Teacher Master's Program from Adams State University.
+This year will be my seventh year teaching at PPSEL and I absolutely love being a part of such an amazing staff and community!

 As an educator, I strive to educate, motivate, and inspire, which are parts of the foundation needed to create lifelong learners.
 By being a successful educator in these three areas, I strongly believe that my students will be able to meet their full potential both in their learning and personal development.

-Outside of the classroom, I can be found cooking, baking, hiking, snowboarding, fishing, boating, spending time in the mountains, and going to the movie theater.
+Outside of the classroom, I can be found cooking, fishing, boating, and spending time in the mountains.
 My biggest passions are traveling and spending time with family and friends (and my dog Remi)!